jadfalaoui/bonvoyage/README.md

 Our group was inspired by a shared interest in travel and technology.
 We aimed to create a comprehensive tool that eases the travel planning process by providing automated suggestions for flights, hotels, and activities based on user preferences, all brought together through a seamless interface.

 ### What We Learned
 This project was a tremendous learning opportunity for each member of our team.
 We gained deeper insights into Django's capabilities, RESTful API development, and the integration of external APIs for dynamic content retrieval.
-Collaboratively, we explored Google's generative AI technology, enhancing our understanding of machine learning applications in real-world scenarios.
+Collaboratively, we explored Google's generative AI technology which enhanced our understanding of machine learning applications in real-world scenarios.

 ### How We Built It
 Our project is built on Django, utilizing its powerful features to serve RESTful endpoints that interact with a dynamic frontend.
 Key steps in our process included: